Chad Future: Acting and filmmaking

 On January 28, 2006, Lehre uploaded Myspace: The Movie, a parody of the popular social networking site that he directed, co-wrote, edited, scored, and starred in.
 Three days after Lehre uploaded the video to his personal site, another user uploaded the video to YouTube.
 By February 2006, Myspace: The Movie became YouTube's most viewed video at 3.4 million views.
 The film movie also began airing on rotation on Current TV, which reached 20 million U.S. homes.

-In 2007, Lehre co-starred in the film Epic Movie.
+In 2007, Lehre appeared in the film Epic Movie.

 In 2009, Lehre starred as Shamus Bryce in the sci-fi short Turbo, alongside Justin Chon.
 Lehre appeared in several films, commercials, and music videos.

 In 2011, Lehre also worked as an interviewer for MTV’s coverage of Billboard Korea’s KPOP Masters event.

 In 2021, Lehre’s short film The Newscaster was featured in the My RØDE Reel short film competition.